 Question 1: National Pharmacare

-A. If elected, will your government support a National Pharmacare program by joining the Canadian Drug Agency?
+A: If elected, will your government support a National Pharmacare progress by joining the Canadian Drug Agency?

 Question 2: Tobacco Control

-A. Develop and implement a comprehensive tobacco framework that includes public education, policy and legislation, cessation programs, taxation and community/school programs, as included in the Summary Areas of Improvement listed in the No Manitoban Left Behind report?
+A: If elected, will your work to develop and implement a comprehensive tobacco framework that includes public education, policy and legislation.
+Cessation programs, taxation and community/schools programs, as included in the Summary Areas of Improvement listed in the No Manitoban Left Behind Report?

 Question 3: Breast Density

-A. Commit to notifying ALL women of their breast density in their mammogram results letter?
+A: Will you and your party commit to notifying ALL women about their breast density in their mammogram results letter?

 Question 4: Palliative Care

-C. Legislating changes to allow patients simultaneous access to both the Palliative Care Drug Access Program and the Home Cancer Drug program to allow seamless transition at end of life?
+C. Will you support legislating changes to allow patients simultaneous access to both the Palliative Care Drug Access Program and the Home Cancer Drug program to allow seamless transition at end of life?